ssethx24/ssethx24-intern-repo-focusbear/AI-Usage-Guidelines.md

 ---

-## 🛠️ Task – Using AI Responsibly
+## Task – Using AI Responsibly

 ### Task I Tried:
 I used ChatGPT to generate a basic React component that fetches data from an API and displays a list.

 ### Was Editing or Fact-Checking Needed?
 Yes.
 The initial response included:
-- A deprecated way of handling async in `useEffect`
+- A deprecated way of handling async in `useEffect`.
 - No error handling
-- Hardcoded placeholder URLs
+- Hardcoded placeholder URLs (in GPT 3.5 )

 I updated the code to use proper loading/error states and added types with TypeScript.
+GPT 4.0 gave exactly the correct code.

 ### One Best Practice I’ll Follow:
 > **Always review and edit AI-generated code before using it in a project — treat it like a draft, not the final version**